 So inspired by their monarch’s impassioned speech, the Cabinet did not agree to the terms.
 Nils Hjelmtveit, then minister of education, wrote afterwards that King Haakon “came to us like a great man, just and forceful; a leader in these fateful times to our country.”
-Bräuer was contacted within hours, and NRK (the Norwegian national broadcasting company) aired the government’s rejection, calling on Norwegians to resist the invasion for as long as possible.
+Bräuer was contacted and NRK (the Norwegian national broadcasting company) aired the government’s rejection, calling on Norwegians to resist the invasion for as long as possible.

 Fleeing Nybergsund, they took cover first in a forest then continued north to Molde.
-But German advances soon forced them onto HMS Glasgow, which then took them on to Tromsø, where they would stay until the British were forced to withdraw and concentrate their efforts on France.
-Haakon and his government were then evacuated to London on board HMS Devonshire in what became an extremely costly voyage: HMS Acosta and HMS Ardent were both attacked and destroyed near Devonshire’s position, but having to keep radio silence, their positions could not be broadcast and around 1,519 British officers perished.
+Finally, German advances forced them onto HMS Glasgow, which took them on to Tromsø, where they remained until British forces were persuaded to withdraw and concentrate their efforts on France.
+Haakon and his government evacuated to London on board HMS Devonshire in what became an agonising voyage.
+HMS Acosta and HMS Ardent were both attacked and destroyed near Devonshire’s position, but, having to keep radio silence, Devonshire’s could not contact them, and around 1,519 British officers perished.